 Venus in The Tick is a G-rated example, played for comedy.
 She can channel her "feminine wiles" into a form of actual mind control.

 Blackarachnia of Transformers Animated wavered between this and Femme Fatale.
 Even if she was redeemed, it would be very hard for anyone (besides Optimus, the sap) to trust her.
 Which is odd, because while she's fairly sexy by human body shape standards, she's also techno-organic—and most Transformers are repulsed by anything organic.
 However, many of the Autobots find her very attractive and only Blitzwing and Sentinel Prime react with anything approaching disgust.
 The latter even tries to kill her, despite the fact that she was once his girlfriend.

 Considering she's essentially a G-Rated Succubus, it's not too surprising.

 In the American Darkstalkers cartoon, Morrigan fits the bill.
 She only seuces men and fellow monsters) to gobble them up, and works with Pyron.

 In Samurai Jack, there was Josephine Clench (also a Dark Action Girl) who once formed half of an Outlaw Couple with her husband Zeke.
 This seemed to be a vital part of the pair's strategy; she would cozy up to a victim in order to gain trust so that he would let his guard down, and be unprepared for the far-less subtle attack from Zeke.
 (Even better, if the victim tried to defend Josephine from him thinking she was in danger, he'd likely expose his back to her, and it would be over for him quickly.)
-Unfortunately for the pair, she was so rotten that Zeke divorced her and got a restraining order against her.
+Unfortunately for the pair, she was so rotten that Zeke divorced her and got a restraining order.
 They called a truce to collect the bounty on Jack (at which point her skills at seduction worked very well on the Samurai) but Josephine double-crossed Zeke in the end (which leads you to believe that may have caused the divorce in the first place).
 Ironically, this is what helped Jack defeat her as well.

 Roodaka from BIONICLE is a quintessential example.